habanerohq/pantry/README.markdown

 # Stacking a pantry

-To start unloading the current environment's database you create a subclass of Pantry::Base and declare which tables you wish to "stack".
+To start unloading the current environment's database you create a subclass of <code>Pantry::Base</code> and declare which tables you wish to "stack".
 For example:

     class FirstPantry < Pantry::Base
       can_stack Category
     end

-declares that FirstPantry stacks only rows from the table associated with the Category class.
+declares that <code>FirstPantry</code> stacks only rows from the table associated with the <code>Category</code> class.
 To perform the stacking, write in your code somewhere:

     a_pantry = FirstPantry.new
     a_pantry.stack